HELP FOR THOSE INJURED BY NEGLIGENT ALCOHOL SALES OR CONSUMPTION.

 The beverage license is a privilege issued by the government.
-It's issuance is conditioned by the bar or restaurants agreement to act in the public interest.
+Its issuance is conditioned by the bar or restaurant's agreement to act in the public interest.
 In most states, employees of bars or restaurants are forbidden to sell alcoholic drinks to a patron to the point they are obviously intoxicated.
 Bars and restaurants have an obligation to provide training to their employees to look for signs of alcohol intoxication.
-If they fail to have such training or if they fail to stop serving a patron then if that person creates an accident or kills someone on the road while driving then bar or restaurant can be held responsible for these injuries.
+If they fail to have such training or if they fail to stop serving a patron, and then, if that person creates an accident or kills someone on the road while driving, the bar or restaurant can be held responsible for these injuries.
 In some states a "first party" action can be brought if the person served is hurt in the accident while in other states only a "third party" action involving people hurt by the drunk driver can be filed.

 Over-service can be shown in many different ways.
 If the drunk driver is far above the legal limit, if patrons of the bar noticed staggering or other signs of intoxication, if the credit card or purchase document show a significant amount of alcohol in a short period of time, if the person was so drunk they had to be kicked out by the bouncers then these things can be brought to bear in a civil lawsuit for monetary damages.

 INJURY ARISING OUT OF ALCOHOL SALES TO THOSE UNDER 21 YEARS OF AGE